 Hit the Other Trails

 San Clemente has a vast network of trails on the inland portion of the city.
-These trails a moderate and moderate to difficult level of difficulty.
+These trails have a moderate and moderate to hard level of difficulty.

 Moderate trails include Cristianitos North, Cristianitos South, Prima Deshecha North, and Prima Deshecha South.
 Moderate to difficult trails include Sea Summit and Talega.